-Take a look around, and feel free to contact us with questions at email@example.com.
-If you’d like to stay up-to-date with these retreats and the other news of my travels & teaching appointments, sign up here for my monthly newsletter.
+Take a look around, and feel free to email us at Holly@independentstitch.com with questions.
+If you’d like to stay up-to-date with these retreats and the other news of my travels & teaching appointments, sign up here for my irregularly issued newsletter.

 If you came here from the list of current retreats, you can get back to it here.